basm92/vbpwp/README.md

 dsle | Days since last election vote_share_nc | Vote Share Nearest Competitor
 {re, dugobo,fogobo,duprbo, foprbo, dush, fosh, cash, misc, debt, ta11, tl11, nw11, ta0, tl0, nw0} | Politician Portfolio composition (Nom., Date of Death guilders)*
-wealth_defl | Wealth at time of vote deflated to 1900 guilders defw_rb | Wealth at time of vote using yearly rebalancing deflated to 1900 guilders expected_inheritance_rough | Total Inheritance Parents as mentioned in the paper expected_inheritance | Total Inheritance divided by (number of siblings + 1) father_politician | 1 if father of politician $i$ was a politician at some point in time, 0 otherwise deflated_eh | Expected inheritance deflated to 1900 guilders amount_of_strikes | Number of Strikes in district in year before vote
+w_deflated | Wealth at time of death deflated to 1900 guilders wealth_defl | Wealth at time of vote deflated to 1900 guilders defw_rb | Wealth at time of vote using yearly rebalancing deflated to 1900 guilders expected_inheritance_rough | Total Inheritance Parents as mentioned in the paper expected_inheritance | Total Inheritance divided by (number of siblings + 1) father_politician | 1 if father of politician $i$ was a politician at some point in time, 0 otherwise deflated_eh | Inheritance deflated to 1900 guilders amount_of_strikes | Number of Strikes in district in year before vote